alttch/bma-info/eva-webengine/config.rst

 * **api_uri** API URI (do not required if working in a web browser)

+* **ignore_password_set_on_next_login** If false (the default behavior), the engine tries to login in with existing auth session, however rolls back to login/password authentication in case if the credentials are set. if true, the engine tries logging in with existing session even if login/password are set in the engine (the authentication credentials may be set for further re-login attempts) The flag is automatically cleared during the login attempt.

 * **set_auth_cookies** if true (default), *auth* cookie is used to store API token.